FiltersBy-Erazure/PD2-Loot-Filter/README.md

   - Antidote potions (for non-sorceresses) and thawing potions will be hidden (unless the character is in the zones pertaining to the Rathma fight)
   - Every 5 levels after character level 80, filtering applies to larger gold piles.

-**Tier 4 = Endgame Filtering: Filter Level 11**
+**Tier 4 = Endgame Filtering: Filter Levels 8-11**

 - **Unique Items**
   - Low-value unique items will show but not notify upon drop
 - **Magic and Rare Items:**
   - Select exceptional and elite-tier magic/rare armors and weapons (particularly non-ethereal weapons) are hidden past specific level thresholds.
-  - Rare class items are hidden unless your character is playing that class
+  - Most rare class items are hidden unless your character is playing that class
-  - Rare arrows and bolts are hidden unless your character is an Amazon
-  - Magic class items are hidden (except for specific eth assassin claws)
+  - Most magic class items are hidden (except for specific eth crafting bases such as assassin claws)
   - Magic amulets are hidden
 - **Set Items:**
   - Set rings and amulets are hidden